The Hilarious relatives-in-law. Chapter 6

 The deceived man, seduced by an opportunity to purchase a necessary thing for his household for a meager price, was beside himself with anger for a while.
 How could that have happened to him?
 He couldn't understand it.
 He had never received such merciless blows from his fate in his lifetime.
 Anger did not leave him neither at night, nor in the daytime.
 "Oh, bastard," he thought, "if you only get into my eyesight, I'll shake your soul out of you."
 The man went running to look for Cardan in the village but he simply disappeared like a ghost.
 "He seems to be very scared.
 He must have holed up in a secluded place somewhere, waiting for the trouble to blow over.
 That creep knows that I will not leave it like that," he consoled his vanity.

 A month later the man managed to meet his abuser.
 Cardan faced him with a confident and sincere look.
 Such an honest and childlike innocent expression on his face lit in him a spark of a benevolent disposition towards his offender.
-Over the past month, his anger, resentment, and desire for revenge had almost exhausted themselves, but in order to save his reputation, he pounced truculently on the malicious hustler.
-Cardan, intensely gesticulating and expressively explaining, smoothed things out by managing to lay out in small details why he had failed to bring the stove top and return the vodka, where he had gone to, who he had spoken with, what had prevented his actions, who had prevented them: step by step, everything for him, as well as for the man himself, was reduced to mere chance.
+Over the past month his anger, resentment, and desire for revenge had almost come to nothing.
+However, in order to save his reputation, he pounced truculently on the malicious hustler.
+His outrage reflected off of him like X rays off of lead.
+No penetration whatsoever.
+Cardan countered his arguments with irrefutable logic.
+He smoothed things out by managing to lay out in small details why he had failed to bring the stove top and return the vodka, where he had gone to, who he had spoken with, what had prevented his actions, who had prevented them: one thing led to another and the whole situation was reduced to mere chance.

 "Cardan explained himself so clearly, put everything together so beautifully that it was hard not to believe him.
-Of course, in the back of my mind I knew that he was lying, but for some strange reason I wanted to accept his arguments," the man told his fellow villagers later in order to justify himself in their eyes.
-He forgave Cardan for the fact that he became the victim of his scam because it turned out that everything happened by chance and no one was to blame for anything.
+Of course, in the back of my mind I knew that he was lying, but for some strange reason I wanted to accept his arguments," the man told his fellow villagers later in order to justify himself.
+He forgave Cardan for the fact that he became the victim of his scam because it turned out that everything happened by mere chance and no one was to blame for anything.

 This time Cardan got away with it.
 He was used to living on the edge though.
 He could not live a normal, peaceful life, like most people did.
 So it was in his nature to run into trouble and to worm his way out of it.